openebs-archive/openebs-docs/docs/jira.md

 2. **Configure cStor Pool**

-   If cStor Pool is not configure in your OpenEBS cluster, this can be done from [here](/docs/next/configurepools.html).
+   If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/configurepools.html).
+Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the configuration details below.
 If cStor pool is already configured, go to the next step.
-Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.

 3. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
-In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
+In this solution, we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the [Configure StoragePool](/docs/next/configurepools.html) section.
-Since PostgreSQL is a StatefulSet application, it requires only one replication at the storage level.
-So cStor volume `replicaCount` is 1.
-Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.
+Since Jira is a deployment application, it requires three replication at the storage level.
+So cStor volume `replicaCount` is 3.
+Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStorVolume Replica count as 3 is provided in the configuration details below.

 ## Deployment of Jira with OpenEBS